 - Is mere co-occurrence of speakers, traits and linguistic variants sufficient?
-Experiment 1 - If co-occurrence is not enough, what else is needed?
-Extension to new users?
+Experiment 1 - If co-occurrence is not enough, one possibility is that indexicality may emerge through extension to new language users?
 Experiment 2 - Is all co-occurrence equal?
 Probably not.
-Indexicality also requires social meaning to be attached.
-Experiment 3 kabuq, bupod, hasot, wejun, kenig, tulimur, petilet, ropuko, luragur, gunawul
+Indexicality also requires social salience to be attached?
+Experiment 3 kabuq, bupod, hasot, wejun, kenig, tulimur, petilet, ropuko, luragur, gunawul kabuqdem/kabuqgok